-- 1. Beginning the first of the month following ratification of this Agreement, Bargaining Unit Members shall pay the City, by payroll deduction, a vehicle usage fee calculated as follows: - A. Miami-Dade County residents pay \$50.00 per month.
-Doral residents pay nothing. - B. Broward County residents pay \$100.00 per month. - C. Residents of other Counties pay \$200.00 per month.
+- 1. Beginning on October 1, 2019, Bargaining Unit Members shall pay the City, by payroll deduction, a vehicle usage fee calculated as follows: - A. Miami-Dade County residents pay \$0.00 per month. - B. Broward County residents pay \$50.00 per month. - C. Employees who are assigned full time in either the K-9 or Motors Unit shall not be required to pay a vehicle usage fee for take home vehicles.

-At 11:59 p.m. on September 30, 2019, Bargaining Unit Members' vehicle usage fee will revert back to the following:
+At 12:00 a.m. on September 30, 2022, Bargaining Unit Members' vehicle usage fee will revert back to the following:

-- A. Miami-Dade County residents pay \$100.00 per month.
-Doral residents pay nothing. - B. Broward residents pay \$200.00 per month. - C. Residents of other Counties pay \$400.00 per month. - 2.
-Employees who are involved in vehicular accidents, regardless of who caused the accident, will loss his/her take home car benefit until the vehicle is fully repaired and returned to service unless there is a pool car available.
+- A. Miami-Dade County residents pay \$50.00 per month.
+Doral residents pay nothing. - B. Broward residents pay \$100.00 per month. - 2.
+Employees who are involved in vehicular accidents, regardless of who caused the accident, will lose his/her take home car benefit until the vehicle is fully repaired and returned to service unless there is a pool car available. - 3.
+Employees who do not reside in either Miami-Dade or Broward County shall not be provided with take home vehicles.